 Did you know we manage cemeteries across the entire MidCoast region?
 But we understand everyone is unique, and we celebrate the diversity of the people who call the MidCoast area home.

 Whether you choose to follow a family tradition, or create a new one, we’re here to explore your ideas and create a personalised approach that suits you and your loved ones.
 You can find out more by downloading the flyer(PDF, 1MB), or by emailing our cemeteries team with your enquiry.
 You can also explore the tabs below for more information and answers to frequently asked questions.

 Please note, we are currently working on improving our cemetery information and procedures.
 New content will be added here very soon.

 Find a cemetery location

-Find a list of all the MidCoast Region cemeteries, their locations and features by clicking on the link below.
+You can also find out more about each of our cemeteries, their locations and unique features, by clicking the link below.

 Frequently Asked Questions

 Trying to make decisions about your own burial, or that of a loved one, can be quite confronting and confusing.
 To help you better understand the services we provide, we've compiled a number of answers to frequently asked questions about our Cemeteries.